kknapp3/694GroupProject/docs/index.md

 #### 6 Natural of Payments by Records

-We have discussed the meaning of natural of payments, and now let's discuss what is the most common natural of payments.
-From this figure below, we are able to observe that the most common type of payments is food and beverage about 87%.
-Some other top ranked natural of payments are travel and lodging, compensation, education, and etc.
+We previously discussed the nature of payments, and we explore what types of payments were most commonly made in 2019.
+From this figure below, we observe that the most common type of payment is food and beverage at about 87%.
+Some other top ranked payment-types were travel and lodging, compensation, education, etc.

 {% capture includeGuts %}
 {% include fig6.html %}